abasirat/llm-adapter/README.md

 ```
 The object `adapter` includes the BERT model plus an adapter block on top of it.
 Note that the `adapter` freezes the BERT model during training (i.e., only the added parameters are trained).

 As an illustration, we have included a sample code in `conll2003_adapter.py` that demonstrates how to integrate the `adapter` into a BERT or GPT model for named entity recognition (NER).
 These implementations are built on the standard huggingface models but can be expanded to other Transformer-based encoders.
-The code results in an $F_1$-score of $89.3$ and $83.1$ for named entity recognition on the CoNLL-2003 data set with `bert-large-cased` and `gpt2` models.
+The code results in an $F_1$-score of $89.3$ and $83.1$ for named entity recognition on the CoNLL-2003 data set with `bert-large-cased` and `gpt2` models, respectively.